asdf-format/asdf/docs/asdf/extending/compressors.rst

 The Compressor interface
 ========================

-Every Compressor implementation must provide one required property and two required methods:
+The Compressor interface is expressed through three related protocols:

-`Compressor.label` - A 4-byte compression code.
+`CompressionPlugin.label` - A 4-byte compression code.
 This code is used by users to select a compression algorithm and also stored in the binary block header to identify the algorithm that was applied to the block's data.

-`Compressor.compress` - The method that transforms the block's bytes before they are written to an ASDF file.
+`Compress.compress` - The method that transforms the block's bytes before they are written to an ASDF file.
 The positional argument is a `memoryview` object which is guaranteed to be 1D and contiguous.
 Compressors must be prepared to handle `memoryview.itemsize` > 1.